-The Plan is available for download as a working document and we greatly appreciate any feedback you may have that will build on this for the future development of our community.
+The updated plan is available for download as a working document and we greatly appreciate any feedback you may have that will build on this for the future development of our community.

 YOUTH ENGAGEMENT / Ag obair le òigridh

 The Urras understands the importance of young people in the community and strives to involve and support those living on the estate.
 The Urras regularly meets with school / youth groups, either visiting the office or turbine site or us going out to the schools themselves, to involve and inform young people about our work within the community.
 This helps young people gain an understanding of land ownership and gives us an insight into what young people in our community want.

 The summer of 2016 saw the start of family outdoor sessions, involving bushcraft, river dipping and rockpooling to name a few, giving young people and their parents / guardians the opportunity to engage in new activities and discover the natural environment on their doorstep.
 This was a great success.